 Torbay

 § This page gives an overview of the Torbay local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Torbay, on Devon’s south coast, is known as the “English Riviera,” with a coastline of sandy beaches, cliffs, and harbours.
 It includes the towns of Torquay, Paignton, and Brixham, each with its own character: Torquay with its palm-lined seafront and marina, Paignton with its pier and family attractions, and Brixham as a working fishing port with colourful cottages.
 The coast includes coves, headlands, and the UNESCO-recognised Geopark, reflecting its geological heritage.
 The blend of resort towns and natural scenery makes Torbay distinctive.

-The administrative boundary of Torbay can be viewed on OpenStreetMap: District Boundary of Torbay.
+The administrative boundary of Torbay can also be viewed on OpenStreetMap: District Boundary of Torbay.

 Key Facts about Torbay